String Diagram Rewrite Theory II: Rewriting with Symmetric Monoidal Structure: Case Studies

 \section{Case Studies}

 The two most fundamental properties of interest for a rewriting system are \textit{termination} and \textit{confluence}.
 A rewriting relation is terminating if it admits no infinite sequence of rewrites, and it is confluent if any pair of hypergraphs (or terms, etc.) arising from $G$ by a sequence of rewriting steps can eventually be rewritten to the same hypergraph.
-Taken together, these properties imply the existence of unique normal forms.
+Taken together, these properties imply the existence of unique normal forms.\footnote{For background on termination and confluence in term rewriting systems, see for instance~\cite{Terese03}.
+Termination for string diagram rewriting has been studied as an instance of higher-dimensional term rewriting, see~\cite{guiraud2006termination} and the discussion in Section~\ref{sec:conclusions}.}

 We will now apply the framework we have developed to two specific symmetric monoidal theories: Frobenius semi-algebras and bialgebras.
 For both of these structures, we construct the associated DPOI rewriting system and show that it is terminating.
-We will also show the first theory is not confluent, by adapting a counter-example due to Power to the setting of convex rewriting.
-The second theory is confluent, but we leave the proof for a sequel paper, where we develop critical pair analysis for convex rewriting.
+We will also show that the first theory is not confluent, by adapting a counter-example due to Power to the setting of convex rewriting.
+The second theory is confluent, but we leave the proof for the sequel paper, where we develop critical pair analysis for convex rewriting~\cite{BGKSZ-partthree}.

 As with term rewriting theory, an important tool for termination proofs is that of \textit{reduction orderings}.
 For a preorder $\preceq_a$ on hypergraphs, we can define the associated equivalence relation $\sim_a$ and the strict ordering $\prec_a$ as follows